wcfrobert/wthisj/README.md

 ### 1.0 Introduction

 Two-way shear - known colloquially as punching shear - is a load transfer mechanism between concrete slabs and its supporting columns.
-This type of load transfer is unique to a special type of floor system known as **flat plate** (or flat slab when there's drop panels or column caps), whereby the two-way spanning slab is supported directly by columns; no beams, no girders, just a smooth monolithic plate.
+This type of load transfer is unique to a special type of floor system called **flat plate**, whereby the two-way spanning slab is supported directly by columns; no beams, no girders, just a smooth monolithic plate.

 In the figure below, we see two types of concrete floor systems.
-The one on the left is a more traditional approach, whereby the slab is supported by beams, which then transfer the load to the columns.
-The one on the right is more modern, it has a completely flat soffit, and it eliminates the need to any beams at all.
+The one on the left is a more traditional approach, whereby the slab is supported by intersecting beams, which then transfer the load to the columns.
+The modern approach, shown on the right, has a completely flat soffit, and eliminates the need to any beams at all.

 <p align="center"><img src="./doc/theory1.png" width="70%"></p>

 It is easy to see why beam-supported slab systems have fallen out of favor.
 Beams and girders must be shaped with formwork, which means more carpentry work, which means more labor, higher cost, and longer construction time.
 On the other hand, flat plate slabs are easier to build, reduce complexity in terms of detailing, give MEP trade partners full flexibility in the ceiling space (no more coring through beams), and minimize formwork (see [flying form](https://www.concrete.org.uk/fingertips-nuggets.asp?cmd=display&id=536)).
 Furthermore, the shallow floor depths means more floors can fit within the same building height constraint.
 This is a no-brainer decision for developers.
 Most concrete high-rises in the US today have flat plate floor systems.

 So what is the trade-off?
 The lack of supporting beams means **less redundancy** and **high shear stress** around the supporting columns.
-Flat plate slabs fail like a pencil through paper, and if the slab fails, that's the end.
+If improperly design, flat plates can fail like a pencil through paper, and if the slab fails, that's game over.
 The figure below is an illustration of punching shear failure.
 The photo on the left is a garage in the UK (Piper's Row Car Park, Wolverhampton) built in the 1960s.
 Punching shear failures are absolutely catastrophic and keeps engineers up at night.
 Needless to say, the accurate evaluation of punching shear has become critically important.

 <p align="center"><img src="./doc/theory2.png" width="50%"></p>

 ### 2.0 Punching Shear Calculation Per ACI-318

-The evaluation of punching shear is conceptually simple (we will introduce more nuances later on).
-Assuming negligible moment transfer, the shear stress is equal to the load transfer to the column divided by the total area of the failure plane.
+The evaluation of punching shear is conceptually simple (we will gradually introduce more nuances).
+Assuming negligible moment transfer, the shear stress is equal to the shear load transferred to the column divided by the area of the failure plane.
 This failure plane is an inverted truncated cone.
 To simplify, ACI-318 allows the critical **shear perimeter** to be approximated as being d/2 offset from the column face.
-See figure below.
+The critical shear section is shown in the figure below in dotted line.

 <p align="center"><img src="./doc/theory3.png" width="30%"></p>